pologovaa/eclipse-wiki/Building-a-C-Project.md

     Once the configuration options have been selected, click **Apply** and then **OK** to save the toolchain configuration.

+Note: Project templates provided with IDE for ARC already set processor potions to values specific to target development systems.
+However due to a bug in CDT, it is not possible to specify multiplier and FPU values in template.
-Note: For AXS103 project, multiply instructions should be "9" and FPU should be maximum "-mfpu=fpud_all"
+  * For AXS103 projects, multiply instructions should be "9" and FPU should be maximum "-mfpu=fpud_all"
+  * For EM SK v3 projects, multiply instructions should be "6".
+FPU should be maximum "-mfpu=fpud_all" for EM7D_FPU configuration.

 Building a Project
 ------------------